I

 Here’s what I came up with using different containers.
 If you see something you like, feel free to copy.

 I am an Amazon affiliate.
-If you click on one of the following links and make a purchase, I may make a small commission at no extra cost to you.
+If you click on one of the following links and make a purchase, I will make a small commission at no extra cost to you.

 - glass terrarium bowl